 - How the home faces the sun.

 Air conditioners are sized by either tonnage or British thermal unit (Btu) per hour.
 When deciding between units, keep in mind one ton equals 12,000 Btu per hour.
 But sizing is key to having a unit that cools your home for many years.
 An undersized unit won’t be able to keep up with the cooling demands and will work more to compensate, lessening its operational lifespan and costing more to run.
-On the other hand, an oversized unit will cost more to operate because it’s bigger and requires more electricity to run.
+In contrast, an oversized unit will cost more to operate because it’s bigger and requires more electricity to run.
 It also cools a room too quickly without effectively lowering the humidity, leaving your home feeling damp.

 Condensers are generally placed on a concrete slab in an open space near the home.
 Because all condensers make some level of noise, it’s recommended not to place it near bedroom or office windows.
 It shouldn’t be placed under a structure or completely enclosed because any airflow restriction lowers the unit’s efficiency.
 As long as air can freely flow around the condenser and warm air exhaust from the top, the placement should work.